shader-slang/shader-slang.github.io/docs/reflection-api.md

 - `ConstantBuffer` is bound to register `b0`, because it is a `cbuffer` type.
 - `outputTexture` is bound to register `u0`, because it is an `RWTexture2D` or also known as UAV type.

-TODO: Need an HLSL example to describe the offset and size information for a constant buffer.

 ### Direct3D 12

 The shader parameters in D3D12 support all the binding methods in D3D11.
 Additionally, it introduces two new concepts for binding.